-In Indonesia, we seek bold Proof of Concept and Transition to Scale ideas to prevent adverse childhood experiences of violence among young people.
-These innovative solutions should address peer and/or family violence, promote coping strategies and build resilience, with a goal of mitigating the mental health impacts of violence among youth.
+In Indonesia, we seek bold Proof of Concept and Transition to Scale ideas to prevent adverse childhood experiences among young people.
+These innovative solutions should include a focus on addressing peer and/or family violence against young people.

 Target population: Young people, aged 10 - 24 years, and their parents/caregivers